Your prepper pantry? Filled to the brim.

 Here's everything you need to know about get home bags:

-What's the Difference Between a Get Home Bag and a Bug Out Bag?
+What's the Difference Between a Get Home Bag, a Bug Out Bag, a Go Bag, and an Everyday Carry Bag?

 Let's be clear about one thing.

-Get home bags and bug out bags aren't the same.
-Sure, both bags can help you survive natural and manmade disasters, but they each have different roles to play.
+Get home bags, bug out bags, everyday carry bags, and go bags aren't the same.
+Sure, these bags can help you survive unforeseen emergencies and natural and manmade disasters, but they each have different roles to play.

 Here's the 411 on each bag: